JasmineRuixiang/jasmineruixiang.github.io/_posts/2025-08-25-Constraint-Learning.md

 From the methods the authors used, they only estimated a linear manifold.
 According to {cite}, linear manfolds should require more dimensions than a nonlinear manifold which could explain similar amount of variance.

+The dissection of control into an estimation of intrinsic manifold (Factor Analysis) and then build an intuitive mapping (decoder, Kalman Filter) to relate the latent factors to cursor kinematics is different from directly mapping neural activities to movement.
+Such dissection becomes a common theme for the past two decades, with the emphasis on latent manifold structure beecomes increasingly popular.
+More than a theoretical refinement, practically speaking, such dissection also allows the authors to perform two different types of perturbation.

+Talk more here and also relate this to the nonlinear manifold paper 2025.

 ## Conclusions